-Consent by a Patient to the participation in a Clinical Trial of a Therapeutic Procedure
+Consent by a Patient to the participation in a Clinical Trial of a Therapeutic Procedure/Drug or other Clinical Research.

-Ι of hereby give my permission fully and freely that I shall participate in the controlled clinical tiral entitled: A randomised, controlled, assessor-blind, parallel group clinical trial to evaluate the efficacy, safety and acceptability of a surfactant based lotion and permethrin creme rinse in the treatment of head lice.
-I understand and acknowledge that the trial is designed to add to medical knowledge and that I may or may not be receiving the most effective available treatment in the first instance.
-I note that I may withdraw my consent at any stage in the Investigation and I acknowledge that the purpose of the trial has been explained to me by: and that I have had an opportunity to discuss these matters with him/her.
-I have received a written explanation of these matters, a copy of which is attached to this form.
-Signed Date WITNESS to patient's signature and to the fact that he/she has read the document and freely given his/her consent.
-Address: Occupation: Signed Date (Witness must not be a member of project team) I confirm that I have explained to the patient/volunteer the nature and effect of these procedures.
-Signed Date
+[ of nereby fully and freely consent to participate in the investigation entitled: A randomised, parallel group clinical trial to evaluate the efficacy, safety and acceptability of a surfactant based lotion for the treatment of head lice.
+I understand and acknowledge that the trial is designed to add to medical knowledge.
+I note that I may withdraw my consent at any stage in the Investigation and I acknowledge that the purpose of the Investigation, the risks involved from drugs or other procedures, and the nature and purpose of such procedures have been explained to me by: and that I have had an opportunity to discuss these matters with him/her. consent to the disclosure of personal information (under the Data Protection Act) in relation to this Research Project. have received a written explanation of these matters, a copy of which is attached to this form.
+Signed Date WITNESS to the fact that he/she has read the document and freely given his/her consent.
+Address: Occupation: Signed confirm that I have explained to the patient/volunteer the nature and effect of these procedures.
+Signed Date Name of Researcher responsible for Investigation(Block capitals)